In this guide to preparing for a trip to Greece, we answer the most common travel questions and provide tips to make your trip more meaningful.

 Greece is open to American travelers.

-The rest of the Mediterranean is also open to American travelers.
-For more information on travel options in Europe and beyond, visit our Where Americans Can Travel Right Now guide.
+For more information on travel requirements in Europe and beyond, visit our Where Americans Can Travel Now guide.

 Learn more: Plan Your Trip to Greece